Daisy (Chu Ju)

 Meridians: Lung, Kidney, Bladder

-Caution: Some folks suffer allergic response due to physical contact with the plant.
+Caution: Considered safe, some people may be allergic and can even suffer allergic responses due to physical contact with the plant.

 No More Fleas

 Daisy is grown as fodder, food for cattle and other livestock, in the eastern United States.

 How to use Daisy (Chu Ju) and take FULL advantage of it's healing powers!